Classification of quotient bundles on the Fargues-Fontaine curve: Classification of quotient bundles

-Our proof of Proposition \ref{key inequality} will consist of a series of reduction steps as follows: \begin{enumerate}[label=Step \arabic*., leftmargin=5.3em] \item We reduce the proof to the case when all slopes of $\Ecal, \Fcal$ and $\Qcal$ are integers.
+Our proof of Proposition \ref{key inequality} will consist of a series of reduction steps as follows: \begin{enumerate}[label=Step \arabic*., leftmargin=5.3em] \item We reduce the proof to the case where all slopes of $\Ecal, \Fcal$ and $\Qcal$ are integers.

 \item We further reduce the proof to the case $\rk(\Qcal) = \rk(\Fcal)$.